harjitmoe/egs-indices/README.md

 file(s)|description
 ---|---
-utfsupport.py|lenient UTF-8 support, Ookii charset support, and code to work around narrow Python builds. databases.py|access to the various database files. utility.py|assorted code useful for multiple processes.  sorted into more detailed headings in the module itself.
+utfsupport.py|lenient UTF-8 support, Ookii character-set support, and code to work around narrow Python builds. databases.py|access to the various database files. utility.py|assorted code useful for multiple processes.  sorted into more detailed headings in the module itself.